-Our paper contributes to the literature on screening requirements for public benefits.
-The theoretical literature (Nichols and Zeckhauser, 1982; Besley and Coate, 1992; Kleven and Kopczuk, 2011) clearly lays out the trade-offs involved.
-The empirical literature finds mixed evidence.
-In addition to the papers cited above, Finkelstein and Notowidigdo (2019) show that an intervention designed to reduce the cost of applying to the SNAP in the US mostly benefited richer beneficiaries, although they suggest that this reflected the poor targeting of the intervention rather than the general properties of screening requirements.
-Our results suggest that in general, in settings where program scope or timing are such that rigorous ex-post auditing systems are costly and/or infeasible, screening can be a particularly valuable tool in mitigating fraud.
+and Kopczuk, 2011) clearly lays out the trade-offs involved.
+The empirical literature finds mixed evidence (Alatas et al., 2016; Deshpande and Li, 2019; Gray, 2019; Homonoff and Somerville, 2021).
+Our results suggest that in settings where program scope or timing are such that rigorous ex-post auditing systems are costly and/or infeasible, screening can be a valuable tool in mitigating fraud.
 This is especially the case if the documentation requirements that characterize screening are easy for legitimate program participants to satisfy at a reasonable cost.

-Our paper also relates to the broader literature on regulation in law and economics.
-12 In particular, our work has a natural link to studies that compare ex-ante regulation with ex-post enforcement of harmful behavior, both in the private and public sectors.
-There is a long-standing and large theoretical literature that describes the conditions under which screening/regulation and auditing/enforcement act as complements or substitutes.
-13 In contrast, the empirical literature is extremely limited.
-To the best of our knowledge the only study that empirically investigates this issue is Behrer et al. (2021), who show that water quality improved when ex-post oversight mechanisms were replaced by exante regulation by the 1972 Clean Water Act (CWA).
+The current study also relates to the broader literature on regulation in law and economics.12 In particular, our work has a natural link to studies that compare ex-ante regulation with ex-post enforcement of harmful behavior, both in the private and public sectors.
+There is a long-standing and large theoretical literature that describes the conditions under which screening/regulation and auditing/enforcement act as complements or substitutes.13 In contrast, the empirical literature is limited, with exceptions being Behrer et al. (2021), who show that water quality improved when ex-post oversight mechanisms were replaced by ex-ante regulation by the 1972 Clean Water Act (CWA), and Eliason et al. (2021), who show that requiring prior authorization for ambulance reimbursements reduced health care fraud.
 In a related vein, the distinction between ex-ante and ex-post monitoring features prominently in the political science literature on legislative oversight of the executive branch.
-The central concern of this from engaging in tax evasion.
-Yet the payment of taxes requires ample ex-ante documentation (e.g., W2 forms for wage earners), facilitating the use of automated systems to detect discrepancies or irregularities.
-A large literature examines the role of this type of third-party document reporting in tax compliance; see, for example, Kleven et al. (2011) and Pomeranz (2015).
-These upfront documentation requirements introduce additional hurdles and risk for those who would seek to evade their taxes, and surely contribute to broad compliance in spite of a low incidence of formal auditing.
+The central concern of this literature is understanding how legislators can mitigate opportunism by bureaucrats in light of informational asymmetries and the prospect of ex-post monitoring by constituents and interest groups (McCubbins and Schwartz, 1984; Lupia and McCubbins, 1994).
+Our contribution to these related bodies of work lies in empirically establishing an approach for assessing the trade-offs entailed by greater ex-ante regulation, which we apply to a government program of unprecedented scope.